 - ਮਨ ਕਾ ਕਹਿਆ ਮਨਸਾ ਕਰੈ ॥: Budhi follows the order of the mind (sggs 832).

-Also, when the the mind ignorantly and foolishly identifies itself as existent separate individual, it is known as egotism (Haumai).
+The SGGS says the intellect must Awakened to Giaan (Knowledge).
+When the the mind ignorantly and foolishly identifies itself as existent separate individual, it is known as egotism (Haumai).
 When it abandons unbroken spiritual inquiry (Shabad-Vichaar…), allows itself to play with countless thoughts (Phurne) coming and going, it is known as individualized consciousness.

 Our activities arising from the false concepts are also false.
 If the cause (i.e., false ego or Haumai) is wrong, then the effect must be automatically wrong as well.